 Operations and Maintenance is responsible for the maintenance and continued safe operation of campus facilities, and for prolonging the useful life of facilities.
 Operations and Maintenance is tasked with operation and maintenance of campus buildings with respect to electrical, custodial, building access, fire life safety, plumbing, general maintenance, carpentry and paint.
 Operations and Maintenance is also responsible for maintaining the campus grounds, which includes snow removal.
-Additionally, Operations and Maintenance is responsible for maintaining the transportation service center, as well as the moving department.
+Additionally, Operations and Maintenance is responsible for maintaining the Fleet Service Center, as well as the moving department.
 On a day-to-day basis, Operations and Maintenance works together to complete a wide variety of services in order to provide a functional, safe environment.
 Our departments are a mix of multi-talented, multi-skilled trades personnel experienced in all areas of building systems, both internally and externally.

 University Custodial Team

-, or TSC, is located on the south end of campus in the Facilities Services building (bldg.
+is located on the south end of campus in the Facilities Services building (bldg.
 77 on your campus map).
 As you enter the complex from the intersection of San Francisco St. and Pine Knoll Rd., we are located on the east side.

 The University Custodial Team has the responsibility of keeping the campus at the highest possible level of cleanliness.

 - Floors - sweeps, vacuums, mops and buffs